lhm-limux/gosa/doc/index.rst

 Starting with GOsa 2.6, we had introduced a simple perl based service called gosa-si, which was able to handle requests and actions where class PHP applications are not well suited for.
-This service had (has) many problems in design, scalebility and so on.
+This service had (has) many problems in design, scalability and so on.
 For that reason we started to redo the whole thing using new technologies like `AMQP <http://www.amqp.org>`_, concentrating on the RedHat/Apache implementation `QPID <http://qpid.apache.org/>`_.